Skip to main content

 AI tools every accountant should know about

-It’s important to remember that just like the rapid development of artificial intelligence, these AI tools are also new and rapidly developing—the information below will be updated as more information, feedback and reviews are provided.
+Just like artificial intelligence itself, these AI tools are rapidly developing—the information below will be updated as more information, feedback and reviews are provided.

 Karbon AI

 Karbon AI is an award-winning artificial intelligence feature within Karbon’s practice management software.
-It combines the revolutionary power of generative artificial intelligence and GPT technology with the context of your accounting firm—specifically within email and task management.
+It combines the power of generative artificial intelligence and GPT technology with the context of your accounting firm.

 https://karbonhq.wistia.com/medias/18sakrabty